ktaka-ccmp/google-oauth2-example/Detailed.md

 ## frontend #2 (google-oauth-02/frontend)

+The only significant difference from frontend #1 is the UserLogin component in AuthProvider.js, which is implemented using [Google's client library](https://developers.google.com/identity/gsi/web/guides/client-library).

 ### public/index.html

+First, we need to load the library.
-At the end of <head></head> section, we include script library provided by Google.
+At the end of `<head></head>` section, we include the client script provided by Google.

 ~~~
    <script src="https://accounts.google.com/gsi/client" async defer></script>